What are Crawlers?

 Good vs. Bad Crawlers

-Good crawlers are those that follow best practices and ethical standards when crawling websites.
-They typically identify themselves in the user-agent field of their HTTP requests and obey the rules set out in a website's robots.txt file or in robots meta tag.
-Good crawlers are typically used by search engines to index websites and improve their search results.
+They typically identify themselves in the user-agent field of their HTTP requests and obey the rules set out in a website's robots.txt file or in the robots meta tag.

-They may ignore robots.txt files, use deceptive tactics to hide their identity or engage in activities such as scraping or data theft.
 Bad crawlers can be used by hackers or spammers to collect data, launch attacks, or spam websites with unwanted requests.

 Mobile vs. Desktop Crawler Versions

-With the increasing popularity of mobile devices, it is important for websites to be mobile-friendly and optimized for mobile crawlers.
 This can improve the website's visibility in mobile search results and attract more traffic from mobile users.

 Should web crawler bots always be allowed to access web properties?

-For example, they can use a robots.txt file to limit the pages that bots can access, set rate limits to control the frequency of bot requests, or use CAPTCHAs to distinguish between human and bot traffic.
+For example, they can use a robots.txt file to limit the pages that bots can access, set rate limits to control the frequency of bot requests or use CAPTCHAs to distinguish between human and bot traffic.

 Is there a difference between web crawling and web scraping?